Buying a home

 Even small changes can add up to big savings!

-3. Prioritise reducing your debt
+3. Reduce your personal debt

 If you have debts, you’ll be paying additional interest.
 Reducing your debt will help you to save a little extra cash, and could help you borrow more when it comes time to purchase your first home.